addu390/addu390.github.io/_notes/wrk-proposal.md

 - Not limited to a workflow orchestration tool or a cloud provider.
 However, a better way to decide is based on contracts with the potential premium client(s).
 - Higher cost and maintenance of additional resources.

-## 3. Why work at Wrk?
+## 3. Conclusion

-Working in a company is a two-way street, the main reason why I want to work at Wrk:
+The main reason why I want to work at Wrk:

 <b>Addressing the right problem</b>: With more and more companies coming into the digital space and existing companies giving at most importance to customer experience, "automation" is the way to scale and solve.
 Every company out there has a workflow.
 The no-code/less-code approach to defining these workflow(s) so companies can work towards the betterment of the kernel of their product is the way forward for many.